-Your employer could be facing a penalty of HK$50,000 (US$6,400) on each Hong Kong entity for failing to file CbCR notification with the Hong Kong Inland Revenue Department (“IRD”), the first deadline falls on 31 March 2019.
+Your employer could be facing a penalty of HK$50,000 (US$6,400) on each Hong Kong entity for failing to file CbCR notification with the Hong Kong Inland Revenue Department (“IRD”), the first deadline falls on 31 March 2019 (the IRD announced on 21 March 2019 that the notification deadline for qualifying entities is extended by 45 days to 15 May 2019).
 Failing to file the CbCR will also attract the same level of penalties.
 In addition, you may be under a statutory obligation to keep the underlying records of the CbCR, which includes detailed information of the global operations of the Group, for 6 years or you may once again get hit with the HK$50,000 penalty.
 What is more, the Hong Kong CbCR Rules could impact your Group’s relationship with business partners and potential investors.

 The CbCR rules are contained in Part 9A Division 3 of the Inland Revenue Ordinance (“IRO”) introduced under Inland Revenue (Amendment) (No 6) Ordinance 2018, which also included the other transfer pricing documentation requirements, namely the master file and local file.
 This Tax Tips focuses on the CbCR, which many in the community are not aware of the statutory requirements, the additional hurdles introduced for compliance, the practical issues of preparing the CbCR, and the importance of project management.
 The Hong Kong CbCR rules are, unfortunately, very tough.